 Nathan Benaich (NB): In high school and university, I was motivated to study subjects that taught me skills I could use to solve problems that impacted lots of people.
 The first incarnation of this ethos drew me to focus on science and maths in high school.
 I was convinced that medical school was the path for me.
 Arriving at Williams College, I jumped on the pre-med express train, signed up for a major in biology, conducted summer research at MIT on breast cancer, and even wrote a thesis in my senior year.
 I was passionate (and still am, actually) about translational medical research — how novel therapeutic approaches are spawned in the lab, spun out into startups, developed into products, and trailed in the clinic to hopefully improve patient outcomes.
 This drew to me into learning about how to build out an idea, recruit a team, find product-market fit, raise capital, and scale onwards.

 I carried my passion for technology and the significant impact it could deliver to peoples’ lives through my graduate school career in cancer research at Cambridge.
 I kept looking for ways to familiarise myself with different programming languages, technology approaches, new startups and incumbents, as well as the venture capital landscape to accelerate my learning.
 When my research group moved down to London from Cambridge while I was writing my PhD in my third year, I had the chance to immerse myself into its vibrant tech scene.
 I met many entrepreneurs and investors over coffees, beers, meetups, and pitch events.
-Having set my sights on the investing side of the table, I was drawn to the team at Playfair Capital due to their refreshingly entrepreneur-centric approach, unconstrained (geography and sector wise) investment remit, and rapidly emerging brand as go-to investors for ambitious early stage founders.
-I was fortunate enough land a seat on the investment team and haven’t looked back!
+Having set my sights on the investing side of the table, I ended up joining a London-baed early-stage investment firm and haven’t looked back!

 TVL: What specifically about scientific research prepared you for a role in venture capital?